 Our Beginner Bowl is dishwasher safe.
 It should NOT be used in a microwave as the material isn't made to withstand that high of heat.
 It's always best practice to heat foods on a glass/ceramic dish.

 Do they really need help “finding” the food?
 Couldn’t that impede development by making it too easy for them?

 Every pediatric feeding specialists we’ve spoken with assures us that anytime you remove barriers and help the child have a positive, successful feeding experience, you are building that child’s self-confidence and encouraging them to explore and learn further.
 The skills will come whether the child is practicing or not because they develop these skills at the table and away from it while playing.

 Where are your products made?

 Currently, our products are manufactured overseas at a facility that our team visits regularly.
-NumNum does own a mold in South Carolina and we hope to shift some production to the U.S. in the next year or two.
+NumNum does own a mold in South Carolina and we hope to shift some production to the U.S. in the future.